Bayesian Regret Minimization in Offline Bandits: Numerical Results

 \section{Numerical Results}

 In this section, we compare \texttt{BRMOB} to several baselines on synthetic domains.
-Particularly, we compare it to (i) \texttt{FlatOPO}~\cite{Hong2023} that is based on the LCB principle, (ii) \texttt{Greedy} method which selects an action $a$ with the largest value of $\bm{\mu}_n \bm{1}_a$, and finally, (iii) \texttt{ScenarioR}, the scenario-based method which upper-bounds the VaR using CVaR and then approximates it using samples.
-We expect \texttt{ScenarioR} to perform the best as it approximates a tight upper-bound on the Bayesian regret $\mathfrak{R}_{\delta}$.
-Nevertheless, as we note in \cref{sec:bayes-regr-analys}, this sampling-based algorithm has high computational complexity.
-We compare our method to \texttt{ScenarioR} to emphasize that it achieves comparable regret.
+Here, we evaluate the basic version of \texttt{BRMOB} with $m=0$ iterations and defer results that demonstrate the improvement from the tightening step to \cref{sec:addit-exper-results}.
+Particularly, we compare it to (i) \texttt{FlatOPO}~\cite{Hong2023} that is based on the LCB principle, (ii) \texttt{Greedy} method which selects an action $a$ with the largest value of $\mu_a$, and finally, (iii) \texttt{Scenario}, the scenario-based method described in~\eqref{eq:scenario-based} in \cref{sec:baseline-algorithms}.
+We execute \texttt{Scenario} with 4000 samples from the posterior.
+Increasing this number did not improve our results.

 Our experiments use synthetic domains, each defined by a normal prior $(\bm{\mu}_0, \bm{I})$ and a feature matrix $\bm{\Phi}$.
-To evaluate the Bayesian regret as a function of data size, we first sample a single large dataset and then vary the number of data-points $n$ from this set used to estimate the posterior distributions.
+To evaluate the Bayesian regret as a function of data size $n$, we first sample a single large dataset and then vary the number of data points $n$ from this set used to estimate the posterior distributions.
 The regret for each policy is computed by a scenario-based algorithm that samples from the posterior and computes the empirical VaR.
-We use error tolerance of $\delta = 0.1$ throughout.
+We use the error tolerance of $\delta = 0.1$ throughout.
 Results are averaged over $100$ runs of this process to reduce variance.
-As confidence intervals were negligible for all algorithms except \texttt{FlatOPO}, to avoid clutter, we do not plot them here, and refer the reader to \cref{sec:addit-exper-results} for additional details.
+As confidence intervals were negligible for all algorithms except \texttt{FlatOPO}, to avoid clutter, we do not plot them here and refer the reader to \cref{sec:addit-exper-results} for additional details.

 We evaluate the algorithms on three domains.
-The first one uses $k=d$ actions, an identity matrix as the features: $\bm{\Phi} = \bm{I}$, and $\bm{\mu}_0 = \bm{0}$.
+The first one uses $k=d$ actions, an identity feature matrix $\bm{\Phi} = \bm{I}$, and zero prior mean $\bm{\mu}_0 = \bm{0}$.
 The second one is the same, except $(\bm{\mu}_0)_a = \sqrt{a}$ to simulate varying rewards for actions.
-Finally, the third one uses a fixed dimension $d = 4$ and varies the number of actions using randomly-generated features from the $L_{\infty}$ ball.
+Finally, the third one fixes dimension $d = 4$ and varies $k$ while using randomly generated features from the $\ell_{\infty}$-ball.